-344 In this stage, as shown in Figure 1 (Stage II), the con-345 ditions of unknown and labeled factors come from the real 346 sample x and fake samples $\{x'1, \ldots, x'{N-1}\}$, respectively.
-347 The labeled-factor encoders $S = \{S_1, \ldots, S{N-1}\}$ output 348 the labeled factor codes, while the unknown encoder E, pre-349 trained in Stage I, generates the unknown factor code.
-The 350 Stage-II generator G{Π} generates a sample \overline{x} conditioned on 351 both the unknown and labeled factor codes (Eq.
+In this stage, as shown in Figure 1 (Stage II), the conditions of the unknown and labeled factors come from training samples x and $\{x'1, \ldots, x'{N-1}\}$ respectively, all chosen independently.
+Each S_i of the labeled-factor encoders $S = \{S_1, \ldots, S{N-1}\}$ computes the code for labeled factor i from x'i , while the unknown encoder E, pre-trained in Stage I, computes the unknown factor code from x.
+The Stage-II generator G{Π} generates a sample \overline{x} conditioned on all the codes (Eq.
 5c).
-On 352 \overline{x} , a set of discriminative classifiers $R = \{R_1, \ldots, R{N-1}\}$ 353 are trained to enforce the independent controllability of the 354 labeled factor codes, and the pre-trained E is adopted to 355 ensure the consistency of the unknown factor.
-In addition, 356 a discriminator D is applied to ensure that the generated 357 sample \overline{x} matches the distribution of the real data.
+On \overline{x} , a set of discriminative classifiers $R = \{R_1, \ldots, R{N-1}\}$ are trained to enforce the independent controllability of the labeled factor codes, and the pre-trained E is adopted to ensure the consistency of the unknown factor.
+In addition, a discriminator D is applied to ensure the realism of generated samples, as in GAN.

-358 Motivation.
-Trained on random combinations of real/fake 359 samples, the generator G{Π} is asked to synthesis a new sample with factors conditioned by encodings from different 361 sources.
-The classifiers R enforce complete and independent conditions on every labeled factor, and the discriminator D makes the generated sample indistinguishable from real data in a global manner.
+Motivation.
+Trained on random combinations of input samples, the generator G{Π} is asked to synthesis a new sample with each factor conditioned by encodings from independent sources.
+Each classifiers R_i enforces that factor i of \overline{x} is completely and solely controlled by x'i , and by choosing each x'i randomly and independently we ensure that S_i is the only encoder that can consistently compute factor i of x'i .
+The discriminator D makes the distribution of generated samples and real data indistinguishable globally.

 Training Strategy.
-Most previous class-conditional GANs 366 differ on how the generated sample is treated by the classi-367 fiers.
-Their classifiers are trained to correctly label the gen-368 erated sample [40] or to be uncertain about the task [49].
-369 But we go the opposite way: in addition to the NLL loss 370 (Eq.
-5e) for classifying the training sample x to the cor-371 rect labels, our discriminative classifiers R are specifically 372 trained to not classify the generated sample \overline{x} correctly, by 373 adding the unweighted NLU loss: 374 generated samples tends to only learn what is enough to distinguish one class from the others, which is insufficient to define the full characteristics of that class.
-However, if we ask the classifier to identify whether a generated sample is in the wrong class, it would be encouraged to gain a more complete understanding of that factor, which is critical to telling apart real and generated samples.
+Most previous class-conditional GANs differ on how the generated sample is treated by the classifiers.
+Their classifiers are trained to correctly label the generated sample [41] or to be uncertain about the task [51].
+But we go the opposite way: in addition to the NLL loss (Eq.
+5e) for classifying the training sample x to the correct labels, our discriminative classifiers R are specifically trained to not classify the generated sample \overline{x} correctly, by adding the unweighted NLU loss: